 Keeping this in mind, we app developers often refer to other similar apps or online sites showcasing several design templates for the said theme.
 While some of them stand out to the eye, most of the times they can be overwhelming.
 Don’t get me wrong, looking for design inspirations in other places isn’t wrong, but most of the times the designs we find are incomplete which hurts the very purpose of a good UI – to make the actions feel smooth and accessible to the user.

-For example when the user opens the app for the first time and needs to select a music to play, what will that UI look like?
+For example, when the user opens the app for the first time and needs to select music to play, what will that UI look like?